Mankell Family History

 First Covenant Church, Salina, KS

 Doug graduated from Bethel College in St. Paul MN.
 He attended seminary at Fuller Theological Seminary (Pasedena CA) and North Park Theological Seminary (Chicago IL).
 He was ordained a pastor in the Covenant Church and served congregations in Illinois and Nebraska.
 Later he became a pastor of the Presbyterian Church (USA) and served a congregation in St. Louis MO.
-He currently is senior pastor at Calvary Presbyterian Church in Logansport IN.
+In 2013 he retired as senior pastor at Calvary Presbyterian Church in Logansport IN.

 DeAnn is from Salina Kansas.
-A nurse, DeAnn is an inspector of nursing homes in the northwest area of Indiana.
-Doug and DeAnn have 2 daughters and 3 grandchildren.
+A nurse, DeAnn retired in 2013 as an inspector of nursing homes in the northwest area of Indiana.
+Doug and DeAnn have 2 daughters and 4 grandchildren.

 Dale Mankell (1945-1946)